SnakeSolid/java-voiceify/README.md

 # Voiceify Bot

 A Telegram bot designed to simplify reading articles from websites.
-Bot convert artiles from URI, rewrite vidoe subtitles or read test message.
+Bot convert articles from URI, rewrite video subtitles or read test message.

 ## Features

 - [ ] Read text message;
 - [ ] Read articles by URI;
 - [ ] Convert subtitles to structured article and read it;
-- [ ] Analyze dialog;
 - [ ] Support Russian and English voices.

 ## Build